kkelichika/javascript-mastery/README.md

 - `exercises/05_numbers.js` - numbers, the Math object, and converting strings to numbers.
 - `exercises/06_operators.js` - operators, == vs === , logical operators and truthy/falsy values.
 - `exercises/07_conditionals.js` - if/else, the ternary operator and switch.
+- `exercises/08_loops.js` - for, while, for...of and for...in loops, plus break/continue.